Castux/otfcc/README.md

 Building and testing WASM version:

 ```
+brew install emscripten (or whichever package manager you use)
 ./build-wasm.sh
 cd wasm-poc
-python3 -m http.server
+python3 -m http.server (or any other HTTP server)
 ```

-(or any other HTTP server of course).
 Then load file using the file selection input and check the console for error.

 -------------